 Moreover, you can find in there the link to your video conference.

 4. The Online Classes

-The most important is to have an acceptable microphone and headphones or speaker so you can here the instructor and also he can hear you especially during attendance.
+The most important is to have an acceptable microphone and headphones or speaker so you can hear the instructor and also he can hear you, especially during attendance.

-Your classes structure flows in a very predictable way.
-It starts with an attendance check and followed with a coffee break.
+Your class structure flows in a very predictable way.
+It starts with an attendance check and is followed by a coffee break.
 After coffee, the class discussion continues with another break for snacks or dinner.

-Lastly, it ends after an attendance check when topic’s discussion for the day is finished.
+Lastly, it ends after an attendance check when the topic’s discussion for the day is finished.

 5. Online Classes Etiquette

 During the class, here’s what you need to do to keep it smooth and without delay.